 During this time, she took a special interest in women’s hormones and pioneered the now-growing trend of service reporting that explores how estrogen, testosterone and progesterone impact women in a multitude of ways all cycle long.

-After researching and reporting on hormonal effects, Gabrielle wrote the groundbreaking book, 28 Days: What Your Cycle Reveals about Your Love Life, Moods and Potential (Adams Media, 2005), founded Hormonology (an educational outreach mission teaching women and girls about their hormonal effects) and created the popular suite of Hormone Horoscope apps (for women and teen girls) and Female Forecaster app (for boyfriends and husbands), which deliver a daily summary of how hormones impact moods, health and behavior every day of a woman’s cycle.
+After researching and reporting on hormonal effects, Gabrielle wrote the groundbreaking book, 28 Days: What Your Cycle Reveals About Your Moods, Health and Potential, founded Hormonology (an educational outreach mission teaching women and girls about their hormonal effects) and created the popular suite of Hormone Horoscope apps (for women and teen girls) and Female Forecaster app (for boyfriends and husbands), which deliver a daily summary of how hormones impact moods, health and behavior every day of a woman’s cycle.

 Gabrielle has been featured widely around the globe for her hormone expertise.
 These include appearances on TV (such as ABC, CBS, FOX and NBC in the U.S.), radio and podcasts, in newspapers and magazines and for websites.